 - 7.1 An individual who lives in the area specified in Annex 1 as an area for a public constituency may become or continue as a member of the Trust.

 - 7.2 Those individuals who live in an area specified for a public constituency are referred to collectively as a Public Constituency.

-- 7.3 The Public Constituency shall be divided into five descriptions of residents who are eligible for membership of the Public Constituency:
+- 7.3 The Trust has five Public Constituencies:

 - 7.3.1 Manchester

 - 7.3.2 Trafford

 - 7.3.3 Rest of Greater Manchester

 - 7.3.4 Eastern Cheshire

 - 7.3.5 Rest of England & Wales.

-- 7.4 The minimum number of members in each Public Constituency is specified in Annex 1.
+- 7.4 The minimum number of members in each Public Constituency is specified in Annex 1 (The Public Constituencies).